andycon/HB6207/dblog.md

 Date | Log Entry
 :--- | ---
-Thu Feb 2 18:38:08 EST 2023 | `submitted large stack of jobs to discovery for HCP analysis` Thu Feb 2 18:37:36 EST 2023 | `rescheuled meeting with Tor` Wed Feb 1 16:22:42 EST 2023 | `submitted jobs on Discovery to compute ROI mean ts for HCP there is heavy usage on slurm 100 jobs pending`
+Thu Feb 2 18:38:43 EST 2023 | `restarted sending dicoms to discovery but could not get ssh to work with the slurm scheduler` Thu Feb 2 18:38:08 EST 2023 | `submitted large stack of jobs to discovery for HCP analysis` Thu Feb 2 18:37:36 EST 2023 | `rescheuled meeting with Tor` Wed Feb 1 16:22:42 EST 2023 | `submitted jobs on Discovery to compute ROI mean ts for HCP there is heavy usage on slurm 100 jobs pending`